About This Statistic

 Average NFL career length – additional information

 Quarterbacks not only have a longer career than the average NFL player, but they command the highest salaries in the league.
-Six out of ten of the players with the highest salaries in the NFL are quarterbacks.
-Pittsburgh Steelers’ quarterback Ben Roethlisberger leads all players, with a salary of 35.25 million U.S. dollars in 2015.
-Roethlisberger was drafted in the first round of the 2004 NFL Draft, and played his entire career with the Steelers.
-He is ranked seventh, tied with Roger Staubach and Troy Aikman for career playoff wins.
-Tom Brady, drafted by the New England Patriots in 2000, has won 22 playoff games during his career, the most ever for a quarterback.
-Brady has led his team to four Super Bowls titles, placing the Pats amongst the top NFL teams in number of championships, only behind the Steelers, the San Francisco 49ers and the Dallas Cowboys.
+Eight out of ten of the players with the highest salaries in the NFL are quarterbacks.
+Dallas Cowboys’ quarterback Tony Romo leads all players, with a salary of 24.7 million U.S. dollars in 2017.
+Tom Brady, drafted by the New England Patriots in 2000, has won 25 playoff games during his career, the most ever for a quarterback.
+Brady has led his team to five Super Bowls titles, placing the Pats amongst the top NFL teams in number of championships, only behind the Steelers.